LausMirus/LausMirus.github.io/README.md

-currently , website is under maintanance..... still its working on screen size ≥1024
+currently , website is under maintanance..... still working on screen size ≥1024